dmtrmkrv/tea_diary/README.md

 - `POSTGRESQL_USER`
 - `POSTGRESQL_PASSWORD`
 - `POSTGRESQL_SSLMODE`
+- `ADMINS`

 Locally, the bot falls back to `sqlite:////app/tastings.db` if the full PostgreSQL configuration is not provided.

+Set `ADMINS` to a comma-, space-, or semicolon-separated list of Telegram user IDs, for example `ADMINS="12345,67890"` or `ADMINS="12345 67890"`.
+In production (`APP_ENV=production`) this variable must be populated; otherwise, diagnostic commands that expose database status will be disabled.

 ## Running